 Copper core stainless is generally considered more sustainable, and only slightly less environmentally friendly than cast iron.

 Many of the best rated cookware sets are made from stainless steel.

 In this section, we’re focusing on non-stick.
 It is called non-stick because of a specific coating rather than the properties of the materials themselves.
 That excludes ceramic coatings, enamel coatings, and cookware that develops some natural non-stick like cast iron.

 Instead, we’re looking at things like Teflon non-stick coatings and other non-stick coatings

 Generally, these coatings are relatively similar, but they do vary in durability and how effective they are.
-Non-stick cookware is some of the most common cookware out there.
+Non-stick is some of the most common cookware out there.
 It’s easy to find, and usually has a lower sticker price than some alternatives.

-However, those coating generally wear down over time and can flake into your food.
+However, those coatings generally wear down over time and can flake into your food.
 The pots and pans underneath the coating vary a lot in quality but often aren’t very functional after the coating has started to wear away.

 While this is a common and affordable kind of cookware, it’s more expensive than other alternatives over the long run because of its low durability.

 What Are The Pros And Cons Of Non-Stick

 Non-stick is a great option, especially when you prefer hassle-free cleaning and maintenance.
 However, you should be aware of its maintenance, as well as health and environmental impacts.